Enzolita/gamers-united/README.md

 Gamers United is a Django web application focused on building a dynamic platform where gamers can share their insights, opinions, cheat codes, and experiences related to various games.
 The core objectives of this project include:
 The key objectives of the project include:

-- **Supporting Gamers:** Creating a dedicated space for gamers to contribute their reviews, articles, and discussions about different games.
+- **Supporting Gamers:** Creating a dedicated space for gamers to contribute their reviews, posts, and discussions about different games.
 - **User Experience:** Providing an engaging and intuitive interface that encourages users to explore content and interact with the community.
 - **Content Organization:** Enabling users to effectively categorize and manage their articles, reviews, and discussions.
 - **User Profiles:** Allowing users to create personalized profiles, highlight their gaming preferences, and track their contributions.